Our Mission Statement

 Grow-a-Row Kids Farm Days

-We collaborate with our Free Farm Market℠ partners to bus children from low-income areas to our farm during the summer months for Grow-a-Row Kids Farm Days.
+We collaborate with our Free Farm Market℠ partners to bus children from the communities we serve to our farm during the summer months for Grow-a-Row Kids Farm Days.
 The children spend a day learning about nutrition, healthy eating, and agriculture; harvesting fresh fruits and vegetables to take home to their families and neighbors; and taking part in outdoor games and activities.
-Email email@example.com or see more information about signing up here.
+For more information, email firstname.lastname@example.org.
 A basic background check for volunteers will be required.

 Off the Field Gleaning

 Every day, our volunteers rescue “not quite retail perfect” produce from ShopRite stores in Clinton, Flemington, and Washington to deliver it to local food pantries in New Jersey.
 Email email@example.com to inquire about volunteer opportunities.